kheller18/data-structures-algorithms/questions/frontEnd.md

      + CSS image sprites assist to render numerous images in a single line image.
 In a nutshell, the CSS sprites merge numerous photos into a single large image.
 If a web page comprises different images, then it would raise its loading time as for every image the browser has to send a distinct HTTP request, but with the help of sprites, we have a single image to request.

 2. What is Ajax?
-    + AJAX stands for Asynchronous JavaScript And XML.
-In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
+    + `Asynchronous JavaScript And XML (AJAX)`: In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
 It can send and receive information in various formats, including JSON, XML, HTML, and text files.
 AJAX's most appealing characteristic is its "asynchronous" nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page.
     + The two major features of AJAX allow you to do the following:
       + Make requests to the server without reloading the page
       + Receive and work with data from the server